PSTA Retired Transit Vehicles

 The 16 bus order that was carried out in 2001 was one of a powerhouse.
 I’ve been told by several PSTA operators that these buses drove very nicely – even after being in service for 13 years.
 Some buses lasted in revenue service for as long as 16 or 17 years – though many were relegated to the contingency fleet after 2014.

-In 2013, the fleet was gradually repainted into the current blue/teal/white livery.
+In 2013, the fleet was gradually repainted into the 2005-era blue/teal/white livery.
 By the start of 2019, all buses were retired out.

 40′ – #’s 2201 through 2210